G-Invoicing

 When?

-US Treasury requires the use of G-Invoicing for all IGT Buy/Sell activity no later than October 1, 2025, the date of legacy IPAC process cutoff.
+• The US Treasury requires the use of G-Invoicing for all IGT buy/sell activity no later than October 1, 2025.
+October 1, 2025 is also the date of the legacy IPAC process cutoff.

 The way ahead

-In FY25, when many federal agencies were struggling with timely system solutions, and because of DLA’s promise to ensure no work stoppage due to a lack of G-Invoicing functionality by either trading partner, DLA allowed for a continuation of legacy processes until BOTH trading partners had G-Invoicing fully in place.
+In FY25, many federal agencies struggled to execute transactions with DLA due to disparate and unstandardized systems.
+DLA committed to ensuring no work stoppage would be experienced due to a lack of G-Invoicing implementation by its TPs.
+DLA has allowed its TPs to continue to execute transactions using legacy processes until BOTH TPs had G-Invoicing fully in place.

-As of October 1, 2025, based upon the US Treasury IPAC cutoff deadline, all Federal entities are required to use G-Invoicing for all buy/sell activity (all inbound and outbound intragovernmental reimbursable orders).
-Therefore, DLA requires its customers to utilize the 7600B process for all funding document (service & materiel) related orders.
+As of October 1, 2025, based upon the US Treasury IPAC cutoff deadline, all Federal entities are required to use G-Invoicing for all IGT buy/sell activity (all inbound and outbound intragovernmental reimbursable orders).
+Therefore, DLA requires its customers to utilize the 7600B process for all service & materiel-related orders.

-A chart showing DLA business lines and whether they are 7600B or 7600EZ is below.
+A table showing DLA business lines and their 7600B or 7600EZ readiness is below.

 Order What Order From Order Type System Owner G-INV Ready